 Over 900 Primary 7 pupils from across the Lisburn and Castlereagh area attended a recent ‘Bee Safe’ multi-agency community safety event.
 They all learnt the importance of staying safe both at home and outdoors.

 The event was a partnership event between us and the Lisburn and Castlereagh Policing and Community Safety Partnership (PCSP).
 It took place at Maze Presbyterian Church Hall, Lisburn over a four-day period.

-This four day event was organised and attended by the Council’s Environmental Health Service.
-Other agencies present were the Police Service of Northern Ireland, Northern Ireland Fire and Rescue Service, NIE Networks, Translink, the Council’s Home Safety Officer, RNLI and HSE-Farm Safety.
+Other agencies present were the Police Service of Northern Ireland, Northern Ireland Fire and Rescue Service, Translink, Mid Down & Lisburn District Community First Responders and Royal National Lifeboat Institution.

-Councillor Janet Gray MBE, Chair of the Council’s Environmental Services Committee, speaking about the initiative, said: “BeeSafe is specifically aimed at P7 pupils to give them practical tips and advice on keeping safe as they prepare to move to ‘big school’.
-The transfer to a larger school can be daunting for the pupils as they meet new people and go from being the oldest to the youngest.
-The agencies involved in this initiative wish to ensure that the transfer is as safe and stress free as possible for the young people.
+Councillor Givan, Chair of the Lisburn & Castlereagh PCSP, speaking about the initiative said: “BeeSafe offers P7 pupils’ practical advice and tips to keep safe as they prepare to move to ‘big school’.
+The transfer to a larger school can be worrying for pupils.
+They change from being the oldest to the youngest and meet new people.
+The agencies involved in this initiative wish to ensure their transfer is as safe and stress free as possible.

-Councillor Gray MBE added: “It is excellent that local primary schools take the time to bring their pupils to this event.
-On behalf of the Council, I would like to extend thanks to all the agencies involved over the course of the event; and I hope that they will continue to work with the Council’s Environmental Health Unit in future BeeSafe events as I believe this initiative is very beneficial to P7 pupils,” she concluded.
+Councillor McCready, Chairman of the our Environment and Sustainability Committee, added: “It is fantastic to see local primary schools support this event both in person and online.
+On behalf of the council, I would like to thank all the agencies involved over the course of the event.
+I hope they will continue to work with us on future BeeSafe events as this is a hugely beneficial initiative for our children,” he concluded.